-Odour immissions are determined according to the standards DIN EN 16841-1 and DIN EN 16841-2 as well as the German Guideline for Odour Concentrations (GIRL) and executed with site inspections by qualified test persons (assessors) in the vicinity of existing plants.
+Odour immissions are determined according to the standards DIN EN 16841-1 and DIN EN 16841-2 as well as the Annex 7 of the TA Luft 2021 and executed with site inspections by qualified test persons (assessors) in the vicinity of existing plants.
 There are two methods to determine odour impact: grid inspections (DIN EN 16841-1) and plume inspections (DIN EN 16841-2).

 Grid inspection are generally used to determine the pre-load condition in the surroundings of plants to be built or modified and as acceptance testing to verify compliance with the ancillary provisions of pollution legislation.
 Under defined boundary conditions, this method provides an assessment of the degree (frequency) of existing odour nuisances.
 In addition to the frequency of odours, the odour intensity and the hedonic impact may also be determined in the field.

 Plume inspections are mainly used to determine the emission and/or propagation characteristics of emission sources.
 With this method, the plume dispersion of emission sources can be determined, dispersion models can be validated or calibrated and – in connection with a dispersion model – odour emissions of emission sources can be estimated.